wallabag/wallabag/docs/en/user/android.rst

     :alt: Connection test with your wallabag data
     :align: center

-The connection test shall finish with success.
+The connection test should finish with success.
 If not, you need to fix this first until you proceed.

 .. image:: ../../img/user/android_configuration_connection_test_success.en.png
     :alt: Connection test successful